cloudblog004/fantasticfoodies/content/en/posts/928-recipe-of-homemade-easy-creamy-chicken-flautas.md

 1. Spoon filling down center of tortillas, and roll tightly, leaving the opening on bottom
 1. Heat about a third inch of vegetable oil in a sauté pan to medium heat and fry opening side down for 2-4 minutes, then flip and fry for another 2-4 minutes or until golden brown.
 TIP: press down with a spatula for the first minute to keep them closed.
 If they start to open once flipped you can hold them together with tongs for a min.
 1. Set on paper towel for 3-5 minutes to remove excess oil and crisp
 1. FINITO!
-Take a cooksnap &amp; let me know what you think! :)
+Take a cooksnap & let me know what you think! :)
 1. Ready to serve and ENJOY!